FreeFlarum/freeflarum.com/docs/changelog/freeflarum-v3.0.md

 Is now calculated in real-time (along with last admin online date, last post date, etc.)

-## Forum reactivation

-Don't you just hate it when we've deleted your forum with no warning and you had to request the reactivation by E-mailing us?
-And then we'd have to manually reactivate your forum, while you were waiting for us?

-Well, we have good news - we no longer silently remove inactive forums.
-You'll now get a shiny, E-mail notification and some info on how to deal with it.
-And you can perform a reactivation by yourself (see below).

-Please note that we must remove inactive forums, or else our disk space would quickly fill up and we'd have no more space for new forums (or even old ones).
-It is a necessary precaution.
-If you don't feel like that you need a forum anymore, or you just came to test Flarum, please do not reactivate your forum for no reason.
-Thanks!

-Every 6 months, a script is ran to check if there are any archived forums older than 6 months.
-If yes, they are destroyed forever.
-So, after your forum was archived, you have 6 months before it is gone forever.
-This is again just a protective measure to not cause our disk pain.

-## Support page

-In addition to the abovementioned, we've created a new [support](/support) page, where you can perform the reactivation all by yourselves, and even reset your password.
-You just have to answer 2 things so that we can verify that you're indeed the owner of that forum.
-These requests are processed immediately and are completely automatic - so your forum can be back online in just a matter of seconds!

-We will still allow people to reactivate forums by E-mailing us, however using the support page is the recommended way.

 #### Other changes & honorable mentions:

 - Improved code stability by using more try/catch and check scenarios.